netbench/GPCNET/README.md

 the capability of a network for complex communication patterns.

 network_load_test should not be run at much less than full system scale.
 The results will likely not be representative if the network has significant head room.
+Additionally, the spirit of this benchmark is that it is run with default network and MPI configuration to match what will typically be used in production.
+It is recommended that for whatever network and MPI configuration is used the baseline performance for communication be inspected with network_test prior to measuring congestion impacts with network_load_test.

 The primary tuning parameter users can use is the number of processes per node (PPN).
 The higher the PPN the more the benchmark will push the network.
 For the network_test,